 The most common disorders that affect the eyes and ears are inflammation and infections.
-These disorders are often caused by infection, allergic reaction (usually viral, but sometimes bacterial).
+These disorders are often caused by infection, allergic reactions (usually viral, but sometimes bacterial).
 Conjunctivitis is one such disorder.
-The inflammation of the conjunctiva, which is a thin delicate membrane that covers the eyeball and lines the eyelid.
+The inflammation of the conjunctiva is a thin delicate membrane that covers the eyeball and lines the eyelid.

 The outer and middle ear are more prone to infection than the inner ear.
 However, that is not to say the inner ear never suffers from problems.
 One such problem that is more common than one would think is Mèniére’s disease.

-Mèniére’s disease is a condition of the inner ear where disease may cause a build up of fluid in the inner ear this leads on to bouts of vertigo (spinning sensation) in the head, an extremely unpleasant sensation and possible noises in the ear which leads to gradual deafness.
+Mèniére’s disease is a condition of the inner ear where disease may cause a build-up of fluid in the inner ear this leads to bouts of vertigo (spinning sensation) in the head, an extremely unpleasant sensation, and possible noises in the ear which can lead to gradual deafness.

 Why Do They Use Drugs

 Antibiotics would usually be prescribed to clear eye and ear infections.
-These drugs are usually safe and extremely effective in the treatment of bacterial disorders, ranging from from minor infections like conjunctivitis to life threatening diseases like meningitis.
+These drugs are usually safe and extremely effective in the treatment of bacterial disorders, ranging from minor infections like conjunctivitis to life-threatening diseases like meningitis.

 Glaucoma is treated by a variety of drugs to reduce the fluid pressure mentioned earlier.
-These could include beta blockers and miotics to constrict the pupil, in other cases the pupil may need to be widened, this would be done with mydriatic drugs.
-Mydriatic drugs would cause the pupil to dilate, or widen.
+These could include beta-blockers and miotics to constrict the pupil, in other cases the pupil may need to be widened, this would be done with mydriatic medicines.
+Mydriatic would cause the pupil to dilate, or widen.

-The group of drugs that would cover such disorders covering this overview would be:
+The group of medicines that would cover such disorders with this overview would be:

-- Medication that would be used to treat eye problems.
+- Information and medicines used to treat glaucoma. and other eye problems.

 Listed below are a number of the most common medicines used to treat ear disorders.